 In addition, all students must complete a minor*, double-major, or demonstrate intermediate-level proficiency in one foreign language.

-Film and Video Studies awards scholarships annually to current students to support their education and film projects.
+Film at Mason awards scholarships annually to current students to support their education and film projects.
 Scholarship support is provided by fundraising efforts including contributions and ticket sales to the annual events, OFF THE WALL and ARTS BY GEORGE.
-You can donate here to fund FAVS scholarships.
+You can donate here to fund Mason Film scholarships.

 Courses that can apply toward the degree is dependent on several different departments and their availability.
 New courses are being reviewed and added every semester.
 Refer to this updated list when creating your schedule for the upcoming semester.

 *There is no minor in Film and Video Studies.
-FAVS majors may pursue a minor in Film and Media Studies, offered through the Department of English.
-FAVS majors pursuing a FAMS minor are not allowed to apply production courses toward that minor.
+Film majors may pursue a minor in Film and Media Studies (FAMS), offered through the Department of English.
+Film majors pursuing a FAMS minor are not allowed to apply production courses toward that minor.
 For more information visit fams.gmu.edu.
 For a complete listing of Minors, visit the Minors at Mason page.

 Students must earn a minimum grade of C in all major courses.